 If you have a round connector, commiserations.
 Get a flat one.
 Why?
 Well first of all, which round one?
 There are at least 3 different 7 pin round connectors in use in Australia right now.
 Queensland prefers the small 7 pin round, and apparently Victorians prefer a large 7 pin round that has a completely different pinout!
 There is also a heavy duty 7 pin round, which is different again!
 Why?
 Oh Why?
-And you can chuck in a couple of older 5 and 6 pin round connectors as well just to make it more confusing (I’m not sure if they are still in use, so I haven’t bothered with them here).
+And you can chuck in a couple of older 5 and 6 pin round connectors as well just to make it more confusing (I don’t think they are still in use, so I haven’t put them here).
 Plus to top it all off, sometimes the small 7 pin round is rotated so that the yellow pin is at the top!

 On the other hand, flat connectors have only one possible pinout in Australia, one possible orientation (they aren’t half rotated), and the extended 12 pin version is even compatible with the 7 pin one.
-So every rectangular connector in Australia is compatible!
+So every rectangular socket in Australia is compatible with every rectangular plug!

-Oh, and I’m a programmer, not an auto electrician, so please check first 🙂 Images are from Varta – a manufacturer of plugs, sockets and adapters sold in Australia:
+Mandatory disclaimer – I’m a programmer, not an auto electrician, so please check first 🙂 Most images are from Varta – a manufacturer of plugs, sockets and adapters sold in Australia.

 This is an extension of the 7 pin flat.
-The 7 pin flat plug will fit into a 12 pin flat socket and work perfectly.
+The 7 pin flat plug will fit into a 12 pin flat socket and work perfectly, and vice versa.

 Small 7 Pin Round (QLD)

 Identifying: Plug size is similar to an Australian 10c coin.
-There is a noticeably larger gap between 1 and 6 on this plug, though some trailer places rotate this connector that the yellow is at the top.
 Socket and plug are keyed.
+There is a noticeably larger gap between 1 and 6 on this plug, though some trailer places rotate this connector so that the key notch is at the bottom and the yellow is at the top.

 Large 7 Pin Round (VIC)